Linguistics: the scientific study of language

 University of California Santa Barbara Director of Undergraduate Research Dr. Anne Charity-Hudley serves as the cross-university liaison who exposes students to a field little known to them.
 As a Black linguist and Richmond native with familial ties to these institutions, noticing this disconnect is a major part of what carved the way for the new initiative.

 “For me, it’s personal,” Dr. Charity-Hudley says as she explains the need for such a partnership.
-“My father attended HBCUs and my
+“My father attended HBCUs and my mother attended historically white universities; between the two [of them], I got the whole world.”

 A lack of knowledge doesn’t mean a lack of interest— the six UCSB-HBCU Linguistic Scholar program members are living testaments of that.
 From Political Science to Mathematics to Journalism, varying majors are represented with one common focus: applying linguistics to our own areas of study.
 For rising Virginia Union University Junior and Elementary Education major Asha Fola, the opportunity to connect this newfound subject to her current career goals is what pushed her to apply.